Relational Infrastructure

 Why it matters

-Hosting solves the waiting problem: the host is never sitting around hoping to be included, because the host decides that the gathering exists.
 It also does something no restaurant meetup can.
-Being invited into a home is acknowledgment at a deeper level, and the small reciprocities it generates, someone brings dessert, someone hosts the next one, someone stays to help with dishes, are exactly the give-and-take that welds individuals into a group.
-People are far more starved for this than the low RSVP count will suggest.
+Being invited into a home is acknowledgment at a deeper level, a small act of trust, and the little reciprocities it sets off, someone brings dessert, someone hosts the next one, someone stays to help with the dishes, are exactly the give-and-take that welds a set of individuals into a group.
+People are far more starved for this than the low RSVP count will ever suggest.
 Almost nobody is being invited to anything.
-The bar is on the floor, and whoever picks it up becomes the reason a friend group exists.
+The bar is on the floor, and whoever bothers to pick it up becomes the reason a friend group exists.

 What to practice